cratekube/cratekube.github.io/features.md

 ## Services

-Supercharge DevOps with automanaged services designed to make operating your applications with a breeze.
+Supercharge DevOps with automanaged services designed to make operating your applications with ease.
 [Learn More](./services.md)

 ## Integrations